TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

     * Project the Do Now on the board, circulate around the class to check that students are working and understand the instructions.
 2. **Printing Lesson/Worksheet Part 1**
 	*	Explain that the file is the center section of the screen.
 Sometimes this is called a *script*.
-		* Ask: how do you save/run a file?
+		* Reminder question: how do you save/run a file?
 What happened when you ran the file from the do now?
 		* Explain the purpose of the `print` statement, which will print whatever is in between the parentheses to the console.
 			* Explain to students that this what appears on the console is called *output*
 		* Talk to students about reading a program and the order in which the computer executes statements.